 This part of The Rebus Guide to Publishing Open Textbooks (So Far) is designed to help you think through the process of getting your textbook in front of the people who want it, whether for adoption or adaptation, reading or research.
 It is about using the tools and strategies of marketing and communications to reach those users, but also about the ways in which publicity, promotion, messaging, and outreach tend to differ when the “product” is an open textbook.
 Like everything related to publishing open textbooks, these processes often happen on variable schedules, and collaboration is always key to make them successful.
 In many ways, the marketing and communications of Rebus-supported projects start right at the conception of the work, running through to release as well as far beyond!

-In what follows, we take you through much what you need to know when telling your project’s story and helping it find its audiences.
+In what follows, we take you through what you need to know when telling your project’s story and helping it find its audiences.
 Read through the sections below, and consider our perspectives as suggestions that you can adapt to suit your own unique needs.
 As you start scoping out your project, and at every other phase along the way, keep marketing and communications in mind.
 If they run in parallel to the writing, editing, and production phases of creating your resource, everything should go more smoothly when it comes to the big release.

 Remember that this part of the Guide, like the others, is a summary of what we have learned in working with you.
 What makes your open textbook project unique, however, also makes it distinctive when it comes to marketing.
 That means that queries will arise and clarifications will be needed, and we eagerly welcome them!
-Post your responses to this material in the Rebus Community platform, including questions and concerns that have come up for you.
+Post your responses to this material in the Rebus Community project home, including questions and concerns that have come up for you.
 This document will continue to evolve, based on our experience managing open textbook projects and your feedback.

 Special thanks to Elizabeth Mays, (former) marketing manager for Rebus; current director of sales and marketing for Pressbooks and adjunct faculty at Arizona State University; and author and editor of two open textbooks (Media Innovation and Entrepreneurship and A Guide to Making Open Textbooks With Students) for contributing to this overview!